XXXTentacion: Juvenile charges

 In late 2012, Onfroy was arrested for possession of 21 grams of marijuana, a felony in Florida law.
 He was sentenced to one month of juvenile detention and six months at a behavioral correction facility.
 Shortly after his release, he was arrested again for breaking into a house to steal a laptop to create music.

 In 2014, Onfroy was sent to a youth detention center for a year on gun possession charges.
 According to Onfroy, during his time in detention, the district attorney was attempting to try him as an adult for gun possession, which would have had a sentence of 5–10 years in prison.
 Onfroy's narrative of this time in youth detention has been disputed by sources interviewed for a 2020 biography; he may have served one month's detention as part of a wider sentence of less than one year, and his charges cannot be corroborated by public files as he was a juvenile.

+In August 2015, Onfroy attempted to commit suicide by running into incoming traffic.
+He was transferred to the hospital for his injuries, and was ultimately fined $86.50 for the incident.